lawrenceevalyn/THE-DISS/README.md

 Godwin: essay on sepulchres, reality and fiction

-Read newspaper -- morning chronicle and morning post, maybe the times
+Read newspaper -- morning chronicle and morning post, maybe the times.
 Reviews: critical review, gentlemans magazine, the examiner